 Regional Economic Development Initiative (REDI) has been working on promoting the development of the region's existing corridors and promoting new transportation corridors.
 A large opportunity exists in the development of a multi-modal transportation system within the northwest Alberta economic region.
 Better transportation connectivity will help get products to market quicker and lead to increased investment and growth in the region.
-There is potential to connect these new multi-modal links to port facilities in Alaska and Prince Rupert.
+There is potential to connect these new multi-modal links to port facilities in Alaska, Prince Rupert, and Churchill.

-Ensuring the work Mackenzie County has already done to coordinate ongoing industrial development is carefully considered and incorporated in the MDP is as important as providing a framework for industrial development that leverages recent investments in critical servicing infrastructure throughout the County.
+It is important to provide a framework for industrial development that leverages recent investments in critical servicing infrastructure throughout the County.